-The progression to tall buildings took off in the mid-60s when the World Trade Centers were being designed.
-The engineers back then had less knowledge of the behavior of tall buildings and performed wind tunnel testing at the National Physical Laboratory in the UK and in Colorado.
-Professor Jack Cermak of Colorado State University built one of the first large boundary layer wind tunnels designed specifically to investigate the effect of natural wind on the built environment and natural environment.
-Alan Davenport, one of the fathers of wind engineering along with Jack, determined the important statistical variables that engineers needed to define and study.
+The progression to tall buildings took off in the mid-60s when the World Trade Center Towers were being designed.
+The engineers back then had less knowledge of the behaviour of tall buildings and performed wind tunnel testing at the National Physical Laboratory in the UK and in Colorado.
+Professor Jack Cermak of Colorado State University built one of the first large boundary layer wind tunnels designed specifically to investigate the effects of natural wind in the built and natural environments.
+Alan Davenport, the second father of wind engineering along with Jack, determined the important statistical variables that engineers needed to define and study.
 These brilliant minds gathered in Fort Collins, Colorado and worked out the basics of the science of wind engineering.
 These basics would then influence our modern building codes and standards, which were derived from the wind tunnel tests performed during this period.

 A building is essentially an obstacle embedded in a flow field.
 This flow field is the air around us.
 Like any object in a flow field, its presence alters the flow around it, resulting in pressure differentials and hence pressure loads on the body.
 As the building gets taller, so too does the flow field change within the atmospheric boundary layer that the building resides in.
 The mercurial climate adds an element of complexity into the design, as the building should be able to withstand the worst that Mother Nature can throw at it while keeping their occupants safe and comfortable.

-There are many facets of a building not often considered such as the lift operation.
-Large pressure differentials within the lift shaft of tall buildings affect its operability; its operating speed may decrease, noise effects and issues with door operability (being unable to close or swinging open) can arise.
+There are many facets of a building not often considered such as the elevator operation.
+Large pressure differentials within the elevator shaft and/or building sway of tall buildings can affect elevator functionality; its operating speed may have to be decreased, noise effects and issues with door operability (being unable to close or swinging open) can arise.

 There are 2 methods of demonstrating this reliability: a standards-based approach that employs compliance to building standards, and the wind tunnel approach.
 Both are ways to quantify the expected loads experienced by the building and are often used in conjunction.

-Large shorter buildings can be immensely valuable, particularly mission critical buildings such as warehouses and datacenters of businesses.
+Large shorter buildings can be immensely valuable, particularly mission critical buildings such as warehouses and data centres of businesses.
 The impact on its serviceability or worse, failure of these buildings can be devasting to the operations it supports.
-For example ,when tornados tore through the American Midwest, they took out many supply operation buildings of the major car manufacturers.
-There were no redundancies built elsewhere and their operations were severely disrupted.
-Similarly, for hospitals and data centers that require post-disaster occupancy and operation, the precise knowledge of the expected loads under abnormal loading is instrumental in their safe and reliable design.
+For example, on several occasions when tornados tore through the American Midwest, they took out many supply operation buildings of the major automotive manufacturers, severely disrupting operations, and product delivery.
+Similarly, for hospitals and data centres that require uninterrupted post-disaster occupancy and operation, the precise knowledge of the expected loads under extreme wind loads is instrumental in their safe and reliable design.

 The coupling of the aerodynamic forces and the structure's response can introduce aeroelastic phenomena.
 Commonly used in the context of aeroplanes and their lifting and control surfaces, buildings can experience such effects too.
 However, it depends on the structure in question.

 When the overall wind loading is examined for the structural design, there is a choice between a rigid model or an elastic model.
 In a rigid model, the pressure distribution is measured together with the combined load at the base.
 The dynamic response of the structure is then introduced mathematically.
 This is done using a mechanical admittance function.
 The applied force is multiplied through the mechanical admittance function to obtain the responses of the building, in terms of expected loads on the structure.
-Aeroelasticity is a concern depending on whether the building is moving enough to alter the response of the building.
+Aeroelasticity is a concern depending on whether the building is moving enough to alter the aerodynamic excitation mechanisms.

 Planning For Disaster

-Regions that are prone to typhoons are typically situated in coastal locations as these meteorological structures lose intensity as landfall is made.
+Regions that are prone to typhoons (also referred to as tropical cyclones or hurricanes in different parts of the world) are typically situated in coastal locations as these meteorological events lose intensity as landfall is made.
 A typhoon Monte-Carlo simulation is performed to provide directionality.
 Using such statistical simulations, the directionality of typhoons/hurricanes can be relatively well predicted.
 With the direction from which they track known, using their rotational speed and predicting their translational speed from the storm's intensity, a decent directional model of the storm can be created!
 Unlike typhoons, tornados are a fundamentally different meteorological structure and there is an up-and-coming effort to define tornado loads in the US Wind Loading Standards next year.
 There is also interest in multi-hazard design standards which account for abnormal loads (flood surges, earthquake loads, typhoons etc.) in a more holistic manner, assuming these events and associated loads occur simultaneously instead of individually.

 Poor designs can be split into two categories: an overall poor design or if it had been designed to outdated standards which are no longer sufficient for the current standards of building performance.
 When a wind engineer is called in to diagnose a problem, some forensic work must be done to identify the cause.
 They start with a known problem and then validate the issue through testing.
 From there, solutions can be explored.
 Common aerodynamic problems are excessive movement of the building and noise generation.
 The wind engineers will often work closely with the structural engineers to resolve such issues.

 First, the original assumptions of the expected loads on the buildings are examined to ascertain their validity.
 As building standards are updated with time, older buildings may be designed to standards that are no longer acceptable.
-Building design relies on the predictions of dynamic properties such as the Young's Modulus of the concrete, expected live loads and foundation flexibility.
-Naturally, these predictions are never accurate and when problems arise, they must be checked by taking real measurements. i.e. coring and testing a sample of the concrete to test for its strength and modulus of elasticity, examining the natural frequency of the vibration of the building etc. Next, wind tunnel tests of a model of the building and its current surroundings are performed.
+Building design relies on the predictions of dynamic properties such as the modulus of elasticity of the concrete, expected live loads and foundation flexibility.
+Naturally, these predictions are never accurate and when problems arise, they must be checked by taking real measurements. i.e., coring and testing a sample of the concrete to test for its strength and modulus of elasticity, examining the natural frequency of the vibration of the building etc. Next, wind tunnel tests of a model of the building and its current surroundings are performed.
 This step is critical especially if the surrounding architecture has changed since the time of construction as new developments could alter the flows in ways not accounted for in original design.
-Wind tunnel and CFD simulations help to verify that the proposed cause is correct.
+Wind tunnel and CFD simulations can be used to verify that the proposed cause is correct.

-For shorter buildings, if the cladding has come off, the wind event that caused that failure is examined by performing meteorological analysis of the actual wind speeds at the site.
-Many of these events happen at a micro-scale (thunderstorms with a few tornadic outburts and local downburst in the middle).
+For shorter buildings, if the cladding has detached, the wind event that caused that failure is examined by performing meteorological analysis of the actual wind speeds at the site.
+Many of these events happen at a micro-scale (thunderstorms with a few tornadic outbursts and local downburst in the middle).
 With a better understanding of the local conditions, the standards are examined to see if they are sufficient for them.

 The wind comfort criterion involves two factors: pedestrian safety and outdoor wind comfort.